microformats/microformats-parser/README.md

 - `options` (object, required) - parsing options, with the following properties:
   - `baseUrl` (string, required) - a base URL to resolve relative URLs
   - `experimental` (object, optional) - experimental (non-standard) options
-    - `lang` (boolean, optional) - whether to enable support for parsing `lang` attributes
+    - `lang` (boolean, optional) - enable support for parsing `lang` attributes

 Returns the parsed microformats from the HTML string

+## Support

+### Microformats v1

+This package will parse microformats v1, however support will be limited to the v1 tests in the [microformats test suite](https://github.com/microformats/tests).
+Contributions are still welcome for improving v1 support.

+### Microformats v2

+We provide support for all mircroformats v2 parsing, as detailed in the [microformats2 parsing specification](http://microformats.org/wiki/microformats2-parsing).
+If there is an issue with v2 parsing, please create an issue.

+### Experimental options

+There is also support for some experimental parsing options.
+These can be enabled with the `experimental` flags in the `options` API.

+**Note: Experimental options are subject to change at short notice and may change their behaviour without a major version update**

+#### `lang`

+Parse microformats for `lang` attributes.
+This will include `lang` on microformats and `e-*` properties where available.

+These are sourced from the element themselves, a parent microformat, the HTML document or a meta tag.

 ## Contributing

 See our [contributing guidelines](./CONTRIBUTING.md) for more information.

-## Microformats v1 support

-This package will parse microformats v1, however support will be limited to the v1 tests in the [microformats test suite](https://github.com/microformats/tests).